Last Updated on May 11, 2023 by Lori Walker

 The best way to tell if your sourdough starter is dead is if it does not respond to regular feedings.
 When you add fresh flour and water to the mix, you should see it come back to life through bubbling.

 Feeding it means adding fresh flour and water to keep the beneficial bacteria and yeast alive.
+But is it bad when a sourdough starter smells like cheese?

 2. It Has An Odd Odor